-Medtronic PLC's (MDT) CEO Geoffrey Martha on Q2 2021 Results - Earnings Call Transcript
+Medtronic plc's (MDT) CEO Geoffrey Martha on Q2 2021 Results - Earnings Call Transcript

 Operator

+It’s now time for the Medtronic earnings call Q&A session, where Medtronic executives will answer live questions from the sell-side analysts covering the company.
+[Operator Instructions] Please also be advised that this Q&A session is being recorded.

-[Operator Instructions] For today's session Geoff Martha and Karen Parkhill are joined by Mike Coyle, EVP and President of the Cardiovascular Portfolio, Bob White EVP and President of the Medical Surgical Portfolio, Brett Wall, EVP and President of the Neuroscience Portfolio and Sean Salmon, EVP and President of the Diabetes Operating Unit.
+For today's session, Geoff Martha and Karen Parkhill are joined by Mike Coyle, EVP and President of the Cardiovascular Portfolio; Bob White, EVP and President of the Medical Surgical Portfolio; Brett Wall, EVP and President of the Neuroscience Portfolio; and Sean Salmon, EVP and President of the Diabetes Operating Unit.

 I'll now turn it over to the moderator, Ryan Weispfenning.
 Please go ahead.